The Anglepoise lamp

 Designed by the automotive engineer George Carwardine, the Anglepoise lamp is based on the ability of a new type of spring and lever mechanism invented by Carwardine in 1932 to remain in position after being moved in every conceivable direction.
 Efficient and energy-saving, the Anglepoise has remained in production ever since.
 Many inventors produce ingenious ideas because they set themselves a goal, such as improving the performance of a particular product or finding a new means of tackling a problem.
 They then set their sights on achieving it.
 Yet one of the most successful examples of British invention, the Anglepoise lamp evolved as a result of experimention around a series of engineering principles.

-Having finalised his design, Carwardine decided to license it to Herbert Terry & Sons, a manufacturer based at Redditch in Worcestershire, which supplied springs to his factory.
-The company was then run by Charles Terry, the eldest son of its founder Herbert.
-Determined to expand the business, Charles Terry was keen to diversify by applying its expertise in springs to new products.
-He personally signed the licensing agreement for Carwardine’s lamp.
+Having finalised his design, Carwardine decided to license it to Herbert Terry & Sons, a manufacturer based at Redditch in Worcestershire that supplied springs to industry.
+The company was then run by Charles Terry, the eldest son of its founder, Herbert.
+Intent on expanding the business, Charles was keen to diversify by applying the company’s expertise in springs to new products and so he personally signed the licensing agreement for Carwardine’s lamp.

-In 2003, Terry commissioned the product designer Kenneth Grange (1929–) to revise the original Anglepoise 1227 into the Anglepoise Type 3, notably by adding a double skin shade that can take a 100 watt bulb.
-The following year, Terry invited Grange to revise the design of the Model 75, which he did in the Anglepoise Type 75 – a lamp that still bears a distinct resemblance to the prototype designed by George Carawardine over 70 years before.
+In 2002, Simon Terry succeeded his father at Anglepoise, becoming the 5th generation family member to lead the company.
+One year later, in 2003, Terry commissioned the product designer Kenneth Grange (1929–) to revise the Original 1227 design into the Anglepoise Type 3, notably by adding a double skin shade to accommodate a 100 watt bulb.
+The following year, Grange was invited to revise the design of the Model 75, resulting in the Type 75, a lamp that still bears a distinct resemblance to the prototype designed by George Carwardine over 70 years earlier.

 George Carwardine registers the patent for a new type of spring